Jaimeloeuf/jmp/README.md

 # jmp
 VS Code motion extension inspired by leap.nvim and other similar projects.
-Named after the JMP instruction.
+Named after the JMP assembly instruction.

 ## Features
-Allows you to jump to anywhere within the visible editor.
+Allows you to jump to anywhere within the visible editor using keystrokes by specifying the first 2 characters after the cursor point where you want to jump to followed by the generated labels.

+Use the keybindings `Cmd+e` for Mac and `Alt+e` for Windows/Linux to trigger the command.

 ## Extension Settings